negbook/essentialmode/README.md

 # EssentialMode Simple

 ## Simple?
 What does it mean?
-Deleted all sqllite and CrouchDB functions.
+Deleted all sqllite and CrouchDB functions.Combined esplugin_mysql.

+## Dependencies
+- mysql-async

 ## Support development
 Hey, thank you very much for trying out my software.
 If you'd like to support continued development I'd very much appreciate if you'd pledge any amount to: https://www.patreon.com/gdevelopment